Jesse Handsley

-Jesse Handsley (29 March 1876 – c.
-3 June 1916) was an able seaman who served with distinction under Captain Robert Falcon Scott on Scott's first expedition to the Antarctic regions; the Discovery expedition of 1901 to 1904.
+Jesse Handsley (29 March 1876 – 3 June 1916) was an able seaman who served under Captain Robert Falcon Scott on the Discovery expedition of 1901 to 1904.

-Handsley joined the Royal Navy on 24 December 1901, at age 15. whilst serving on HMS Ringarooma at Port Chalmers, New Zealand, he joined the British National Antarctic Expedition (the Discovery expedition).
+Handsley joined the Royal Navy on 24 December 1901 aged 15.
+Whilst serving on HMS Ringarooma at Port Chalmers, New Zealand, he joined the British National Antarctic Expedition.

 During the expedition, he was chosen by Scott as a member of an elite support party for Scott's Southern trip.
-Handsley served the full duration of the expedition, most of that time the ship was trapped in the ice.
-He undertook a number of sledging journeys spending a total of 153 days man-hauling sledges.
+Handsley served for the full duration of the expedition, but the ship was trapped in ice for most of that time.
+He undertook several sledging trips whilst on the journey, spending a total of 153 days man-hauling sledges.

 Early life

 Family

-Born in Skegness, Lincolnshire to a long established Lincolnshire family, he lived in Winthorpe and Wainfleet Lincolnshire until becoming a baker boy, worked and lodged in Lumley Road, Skegness (1891).
+Born in Skegness, Lincolnshire to a long-established Lincolnshire family, he lived in Winthorpe and Wainfleet, Lincolnshire.
+In 1891 he became a baker boy, working and lodging in Lumley Road, Skegness.

-He lived with his father John Handsley (fisherman) and mother Rebecca Raithby and was the middle son of three boys, elder brother Charles John Henry and younger brother Fred.
+He lived with his father John Handsley, a fisherman and his mother Rebecca Raithby.
+He was the middle son of three boys.
+His elder brother was Charles John Henry and younger brother was named Fred.
 Following the death of his mother in 1883, his father continued to raise the children until Jesse joined the Navy in 1894.

-It is likely that the children were educated as it was noted that most of the men on Discovery could read and write, their father John had to make his mark on his marriage certificate but both Charles and Jesse signed their marriage certificates.
+It is likely that the children were educated, as it was noted that most of the men on Discovery could read and write.
+Their father John had to make his mark on his marriage certificate, but both Charles and Jesse signed their marriage certificates.

 Charles was named as next of kin when Jesse joined Discovery.